Siamian/STM32-F1/EEPROM_programmer/Readme.md

 # Brief
 The purpose of this project is to create an EEPROM programmer (24LC16B).
-The process of reading, writing and erasing is controlled in the terminal by means of UART.
+The process of reading, writing and erasing is controlled in the terminal by means of UART interface.
 The microcontroller communicates with the 24LC16B via the I2C bus.

 # Software development